WE ARE EXTENDING OUR APPLICATION DEADLINE TO OCTOBER 15th , 2021

 - Students who are planning to apply to other OT Programs should check with those other programs to see if they will accept P/F or S/U before choosing these alternative grading options.

-- The CSU OTD Program is waiving the GRE writing requirement for those applying for Fall 2021 Admissions.
+- The CSU OTD Program is waiving the GRE writing requirement for those applying for Fall 2021 and 2022 Admissions.
 Applicants may still use the GRE score to qualify for admissions into the program if their overall GPA is below a 3.0.

 - We encourage students to contact the OTD Program Director at email@example.com if they have any questions.